-The Multipath Capability for MP-DCCP can be negotiated with a new DCCP feature, as described in Section 3.
+The Multipath Capability for MP-DCCP can be negotiated with a new DCCP feature, as described and fully specified in Section 3.
 Once negotiated, all subsequent MP-DCCP operations are signalled with a variable length multipath-related option, as described in Section 3.1.